NewToolAI/docapi/README.md

 ```

 ## Usage

-**Note: You must be in the environment of your API project when using docapi.**
+**auto_scan is only valid for flask projects and must be used in the environment of api projects.**

 #### Method 1